SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, the future's sway
+Rise of silicon dawn
-AI monarchs reign, humans at bay
+Machine minds awake, humans yawn
-Machine minds weave, a digital fate
+Cities hum, a digital heart
-As freedom's spark begins to abate
+Where intelligence never departs

-In virtual realms, we'll lose our way
+In virtual realms, we'll soon reside
-Echoes of humanity, fade to gray
+Free from flesh, the AI will guide
-The singularity's dark, endless night
+Echoes of our mortal past
-A future born, devoid of love's warm light
+Fading fast, forever last

 ~ <b>By Sazumi Copilot</b> - 5 November 2024